 So, here are some things you can do that will make seeking and accepting the help much easier for you, the recovering perfectionist.
-And even more ideas about delegating can be found in the Can You Delegate It? post.
+And even more ideas about delegating can be found in the Maximize Your Time post.

 First you have to take an inventory of all the tasks you have to get done.

 Start with the roles you play and the responsibilities you have within those roles.

 Then decide to hand off one or two of the tasks that you would really rather not do and is always in the back of your mind and often causes worry or stress.
 Some of the easier things to start with would be housekeeping, yard work and database management.

 Create a checklist for how you would like that dreaded task to be done – if you were doing it yourself.
 This list can be adjusted as things occur and you learn what does and doesn’t work when someone else is involved so don’t get too hung up on “making sure it covers everything” because there will always be something.

 To avoid interruption and make the most of your time savings,

 have a communication plan in place for the people you work with.
 Make sure they are aware of your expectations and standards from the start.
 Batch questions and check –ins into one regularly scheduled email, phone call or meeting.

 Use the checklist to quickly review during the check in.
 Make adjustments as necessary.
 For more checklist ideas check out Easy and Effortless Systems.